deepshard/get-started-with-hyphae/README.md

 ## What You'll Learn

 By the end of this tutorial, you'll understand:
-- How Hyphae agents work and what makes them powerful
+- How Hyphae allows you to control your agent in creative ways
-- The core concepts: tools, state, predicates, and workflows
+- What are tools, state, and predicates
-- How to integrate external APIs and AI services
-- How to build, deploy, and test your own agents
+- How to build, deploy, and test your own agentic applications
-- How to create your own apps from our template

 ## What We'll Deploy Together

-We'll explore an ArXiv Research Assistant that demonstrates all key Hyphae concepts:
+We'll explore an ArXiv Research Assistant that demonstrates most Hyphae concepts, to get you started with your own application:
 - **Multi-source search**: ArXiv API, Semantic Scholar, web search
 - **Stateful workflows**: Select papers and maintain context across conversations
 - **AI-powered analysis**: Get expert insights on selected papers
-- **External integrations**: Multiple APIs and AI services working together

 ---

 ## Part 1: Understanding the Code
-Let's start by examining a complete Hyphae app to understand how everything works.
 Open [`example_apps/Arxiv/arxiv.py`](example_apps/Arxiv/arxiv.py) and follow along.

 ### The Basics: Imports and Setup